Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 10. Save the changes on all the files edited.

 11. At the top of Visual Studio, make sure that the Startup Project box on the left of the green arrow says **DataGenerator**, and if it says something else, arrow down and click on **DataGenerator**.
-	Then press the start button at the top of the page to run the program.
+	Then press the **Start** button at the top of the page to run the program.

 	![data7](/Lab/labpics/data7.png)